Faculty & Staff

 Faculty members addressing a potential academic integrity violation should review the full policy for specific procedures.

-2. The student has seven (7) calendar days to contact the faculty member and schedule a meeting.
-If the student fails to schedule the meeting, they forfeit the opportunity to present their understanding of the situation to the faculty member.
+2. The student has ten (10) calendar days to contact the faculty member and schedule a meeting.
+If the student fails to schedule the meeting or does not respond, the Academic Integrity Violation Form (AIV) may be submitted to OSRR.

-3. The initial meeting (click here) with the faculty member and the student is held to discuss the suspected violation(s).
-The student and the faculty member may have a nonparticipating observer at the meeting.
+4. The student and faculty member may have a nonparticipating observer at the meeting.
+FERPA waivers.

 Academic Integrity Educational Resolution Process